 Although the consequences of different disasters can be alike, knowing the risks in your region can help you better prepare.
-In Hamilton, we face a number of hazards, such as floods, tornadoes, and earthquakes.
-In addition to natural disasters, there are other types of risks, such as power outages and industrial or transportation accidents.
+In Hamilton, we face a number of hazards, such as floods, and ice storms.
+In addition to natural disasters, there are other types of hazards, such as industrial or transportation accidents.

 Top risks in Hamilton include:

 - Hazardous Materials Incident/Spills – Fixed Site Incident

 - Energy Emergency (Supply)

 - Extreme Ice Storm

 - Critical Infrastructure – Telecommunications

 Preparing for an emergency is important.
 By taking a few simple steps, you can become better prepared to face a range of emergencies and minimize the impact on yourself and your family.